Youenn-BTC/DevOps/README.md

 ### Ansible <a name="ansible-1"></a>

-Move to `/ansible-part4/voting-app/inventories/gcp.yaml` and modify the IP address from `db1` with your PrimaryVM public address and `db2` from your StandbyVM public address.
+Move to `/ansible-part4/voting-app/inventories/gcp.yaml`
+- Modify the `ansible_host` from `db1` with your PrimaryVM public IP adress
+- Modify the `ansible_host` from `db2` with your StandbyVM public IP adress
+- Modify the `ansible_user` as the user name as the one running the script
+- Modify the `ansible_ssh_private_key_file` with the path to your private key file

 From the `/ansible-part4/voting-app` folder, launch the deployment playbook: